CirclesAndBoxes/SchemConvert/README.md

 - `.nbt` - Used by vanilla structure blocks
 - `.schem` - Used by many community programs, including WorldEdit and MCEdit
 - `.litematic` - Used by Litematica
+- `.bp` - Used by Axiom for blueprints